Tofu1icious/BlackJackCIS-7/README.md

 ## Files

-- `main.cpp`: The main program file containing the game logic.
+- `main.cpp`: The main program file containing the game logic (Only file needed!)
-- `functions.cpp`: Contains various functions used in the game, such as input validation and card handling.
-- `functions.h`: Header file for declaring function prototypes.

 ## Usage